foundriesio/docs/source/reference-manual/security/security.rst

 --------

 Security has multiple layers and dimensions.
-It starts all the way from booting the device to running software on it and connecting to cloud services.
+It starts at booting the device, and goes all the way to running software on it, and connecting to cloud services.
-FoundriesFactory® provides a set of features to target every aspect of your Factory security.
+A FoundriesFactory® Factory provides a set of features to target each aspect.

-Below sections focus on the following aspects:
+The following sections focus on how to securely:

-  - how to securely connect your devices to Foundries.io™ cloud services.
+  - connect your devices to Foundries.io™ cloud services.
-  - how to securely boot your devices;
+  - boot your devices;
-  - how to securely update firmware and software on your devices;
+  - update the firmware and software on your devices;
-  - how to securely store secrets on your devices;
+  - store secrets on your devices;

 .. _ref-security-summary:

 FoundriesFactory Security Summary
 ---------------------------------

-A brief summary of the crypto keys used in a FoundriesFactory can be found in:
+A brief summary of the crypto keys used in a Factory can be found in:

 .. toctree::
    :maxdepth: 1